surendranathchowdaryc/studious-pancake/actuator-and-swagger-app/README.md

 # SpringBoot App With Actuator and Swagger

-Simple springboot app that has actuautor and swagger.
+Simple springboot app that covers the basics required to understand actuautor and swagger-ui.

 ## Installation